-ERISA Law Harm Beneficiaries
+ERISA Law Harms Beneficiaries

-However, loopholes in the ERISA law result in insurance companies delaying payment often based on spurious grounds.
+Loopholes in the ERISA law result in insurance companies delaying payment often based on spurious grounds.
 When policyholders sue insurers for failure to payout on an ERISA plan, the standard that courts usually apply when evaluating the denial is the “arbitrary and capricious standard.”
 Further, policyholders do not have the full benefit of using bad faith claims to motivate insurers to act reasonably in handling a claim under ERISA.
 Federal courts require employees to surrender their rights to a jury trial and compensatory and punitive damages if they sue for wrongful denial of a claim.

-MetLife Denies Death Is an Accident Despite Autopsy and Police Reports (Jane’s Story)
+MetLife Denies Death Is an Accident Despite Autopsy and Police Reports

-The outrageous actions of insurance companies that stem from these ERISA loopholes is demonstrated by the case of Jane Peirce who was the subject of a national story by Bloomberg.
+The actions of insurance companies that stem from these ERISA loopholes is demonstrated by the case of Jane Peirce who was the subject of a national story by Bloomberg.
 Her husband Todd spent nine years fighting a skin cancer in his nasal cavity referred to as “squamous cell carcinoma”.
 The treatment was a success, so Todd was cancer free two years after beginning treatment.
 During the next eight years, Todd underwent forty surgeries to rebuild his palate and jaw.

 Todd later made a spontaneous decision to go hunting with his dad and a friend while at a reunion 350 miles from home.
 After the hunting excursion, he drove home on a hot day.
-Todd had been on the road for four hours when he lost control of his pickup according according to the law enforcement accident report.
+Todd had been on the road for four hours when he lost control of his pickup, according to the law enforcement accident report.
 His pickup rolled down an embankment and burst into flames.
 Both the state medical examiner and sheriff that investigated the crash concluded that Todd’s death was an accident.

 Although Todd had a term life insurance policy worth $225,000, Jane did not receive any form of payment under Todd’s accidental death policy.
-Instead, Jane was bombarded with letters and phone calls from MetLife despite the conclusions of the medical examiner and sheriff.
+Instead, Jane was bombarded with letters and phone calls from MetLife requesting information, despite the conclusions of the medical examiner and sheriff.
 She complied with MetLife’s requests to provide the death certificate, state’s accident report, prescription drug records and medical records from twenty doctors.

 Jane understood what was going on, “I was so frustrated.
 MetLife was taking and misconstruing information to see if I would give up.”